 Think It’s A Heart Attack?
 Rush to the ER

-February is American Heart Month, a time we should all reflect on our heart health.
+September 29th is World Heart Health Day, a time we should all reflect on helping keep our heart healthy.

 Cardiovascular disease, which includes heart attacks and stroke, is listed as the cause of death for some 2,300 Americans every day, according to the American Heart Association.